 - Use pre-tax benefits that your company offers: health care savings accounts, dependent care support, transportation benefits, tuition aid and others.
 This can lower your tax liability so you have a little more money left over at tax time.

 - If you have a windfall, like an inheritance or a tax refund, put some of that money into savings.
-When you have a salary increase, give your salary deferral a raise too.
+When you have a salary increase, give your salary direct deposit a raise too.

 - Learn how to budget your money.
 Include your retirement savings as one of your regular “expenses,” just like your mortgage or rent and utilities, and then be sure to pay it each month.

 - Don’t steal from your savings.
 When you withdraw funds from a savings account, you’re missing out on the compounding interest you’ll get on those funds in the future.
-If this is a tax-deferred retirement account, it’s likely that you’ll also have to pay an early withdrawal penalty on top of the tax you’ll have to pay the IRS.
+If this is a tax-deferred retirement account, you may also have to pay an early withdrawal penalty on top of the tax you’ll have to pay the IRS.

 As you begin your early retirement planning, set savings goals and track your progress against the goals.
 If you’re not making the progress you want, make adjustments to your financial lifestyle to get on track.